 Focus the full range of cutting-edge science on diverse health care challenges.

-Advancing our mission to improve health—particularly for the underserved and marginalized populations—will require the Texas A&M Health research enterprise to go to the next level.
+Advancing our mission to improve health will require the Texas A&M Health research enterprise to go to the next level.
 By building on meaningful convergence between the research strengths and interests of Texas A&M Health and other colleges at the university, we can realize our research potential through the full translational continuum, from basic science to clinical applications to population health.

 Grow interdisciplinary basic and translational research within Texas A&M Health and in collaboration with health-oriented researchers across Texas A&M.